Racket (programming language): Version history

 On 7 June 2010, PLT Scheme was renamed Racket.
 The renaming coincided with the release of Version 5.0.
 Subsequently, the graphical user interface (GUI) backend was rewritten in Racket from C++ in Version 5.1 using native UI toolkits on all platforms.
 Version 5.2 included a background syntax checking tool, a new plotting library, a database library, and a new extended REPL.
 Version 5.3 included a new submodule feature for optionally loaded modules, new optimization tools, a JSON library, and other features.
 Version 5.3.1 introduced major improvements to DrRacket: the background syntax checker was turned on by default and a new documentation preview tool was added.

 In version 6.0, Racket released its second-generation package management system.
 As part of this development, the principal DrRacket and Racket repository was reorganized and split into a large set of small packages, making it possible to install a minimal racket and to install only those packages needed.

 Version 7 of Racket was released with a new macro expander written in Racket as part the preparations for supporting moving to the Chez Scheme runtime system and supporting multiple runtime systems.
 On 19 November 2019, Racket 7.5 was released.
-The license of Racket 7.5 was less restrictive.
-They use now either the Apache 2.0 license or the MIT license.
+It had a less restrictive license – either the Apache 2.0 license or the MIT license.

 On 13 February 2021, Racket 8.0 was released.
 Racket 8.0 marks the first release where Racket with the Chez Scheme runtime system, known as Racket CS, is the default implementation.
 Racket CS is faster, easier to maintain and develop, backward-compatible with existing Racket programs, and has better parallel garbage collection.